cmsetzer/autocensus/readme.md

 ## Joining geospatial data

-At present, autocensus supports joining geospatial data for the geography types `state`, `county`, `zip code tabulation area`, `tract`, and `place` for years 2013 and on.
-For earlier years, you'll need to set the keyword arg `join_geography` to `False` when initializing your query:
+At present, autocensus supports automatically joining geospatial data (centroids, representative points, and geometry) for the geography types `state`, `county`, `zip code tabulation area`, `tract`, and `place` for years 2013 and on.
+For queries spanning earlier years, these geometry fields will be populated with null values.

+If you don't need geospatial data, set the keyword arg `join_geography` to `False` when initializing your query:

 ```python
 query = Query(